l4ur4nn3/website-berners-lee/README.md

-A page about the inventor of HTML, Tim Berners-Lee.
+A page about the inventor of WWW & HTML, Tim Berners-Lee.